 But, have you ever really considered learning to use the Kodály method of music education?
 If you haven’t, you should.
-Here’s why:
+Keep reading to learn why!

 Zoltán Kodály was a highly acclaimed musician, author, composer and music educator whose passion was to instill a love of good music in everyone.
 He believed that each person has the capacity to learn and understand music, and he developed a philosophy and approach for teaching music to everyone, including the very young.
 His approach has been so successful that it has become a model for music educators around the world.

 Kodály believed that engaging the entire person, according to the student’s developmental level, was essential for learning, understanding and loving music.
-The Kodály approach therefore teaches music educators to begin with the simplest and most accessible of music tools: the human body, and the student’s own language and culture.
+The Kodály approach therefore teaches music educators to begin with the simplest and most accessible of music tools: and the student’s own language and culture.

 Using singing, rhythmic movement, hand signals and folk songs – the music of the people that stirs the heart – the Kodály approach engages the student’s “ear, the eye, the hand and the heart” together, offering even the youngest of children the “direct intuition” of music, as well as “the deep experience of happiness in music.”